robertopreste/HmtDB/README.md

 ```
 * load all the tables into the db: `flask update-db`

-TODO: update tables and load them on the DB.
+* update all the accessory data: `flask migrate-db`

 ## Running the DB
 `python run.py`